 It would've been by far the path of least resistance, a hundred million times, to stop writing this book.
 Just in case you were wondering, that for sure would've been the easiest thing to do, but I knew why I was doing this.

-And interestingly, I’ve been recently been interviewed to be a guest on several different podcasts and people, multiple podcast hosts have asked me, “Well, writing a book is hard.
+And interestingly, I've recently been interviewed to be a guest on several different podcasts and people, multiple podcast hosts have asked me, “Well, writing a book is hard.
 Why did you do it?”

 And so, I've been explaining, yeah, why am I doing this?
 And why did I do it?
 And really, what it came down to, is I felt called to do it.
 I felt like not doing it really wasn't an option anymore.
 I felt like there were people in the world that needed this message.
 And for some reason, I was being called to be the messenger, even though it would've felt way better to not do that.